ksu-is/JobBot/projectroadmap.md

 # Project Roadmap

 ## Sprint 1
      Due Friday, 11.06.2020
-    1. Decide on an idea for project and add it to the project worksheet
+      1. Decide on project and post project in Excel spreadsheet
-    2. Find a repository to map over
+      2. Fork repository and work on project
+      3. Create read.me and other relevant files and start making changes

 ## Sprint 2
     Due Friday, 11.20.2020